MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

 # Microsoft Data Classification Services integration

 Microsoft Cloud App Security enables you to utilize the Microsoft Data Classification Service natively, to classify the files in your cloud apps.
-Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Cloud App Security, and allows you to extend your data classification efforts to the third-party cloud apps that are protected by Microsoft Cloud App Security, leveraging the decisions you already made across and even greater number of apps.
+Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Cloud App Security, and allows you to extend your data classification efforts to the third-party cloud apps that are protected by Microsoft Cloud App Security, leveraging the decisions you already made across an even greater number of apps.

 >[!NOTE]
 > This feature is currently only available in the US and Europe (excluding France).